liopyu/kjstutorialpack/local/kubejs/event_groups/EntityJSEvents/addGoalSelectors.md

 Adds a `MoveThroughVillageGoal` to the entity, only applicable to **pathfinder** mobs
 ```

-- `void moveTowardsTarget(int priority, double speedModifier, float distanceWithin)`
+- `void lookAtEntity(int priority, Class<E extends LivingEntity> targetClass, float lookDistance, float probability, boolean onlyHorizontal)`

   Parameters:
   - priority: int- The priority of the goal
-  - speedModifier: double- Sets the speed at which the mob should try to move
+  - targetClass: Class<E extends LivingEntity>- The entity class that should be looked at
+  - lookDistance: float- How far away the entity should be looked at
+  - probability: float- The probability, in the range [0, 1], that the goal may be used
-  - distanceWithin: float- The distance the target must be within to move towards it
+  - onlyHorizontal: boolean- Determines if the eye level must be the same to follow the target entity

 ```
-Adds a `MoveTowardsTargetGoal` to the entity, only applicable to **pathfinder** mobs
+Adds a `LookAtPlayerGoal` to the entity
 ```

 - `void moveBackToVillage(int priority, double speedModifier, boolean checkNoActionTime)`